bonfire-networks/iconify_ex/README.md

 # Iconify for Phoenix

-Creates Phoenix Components for the SVG of 100,000+ icons from 100+ icon sets from https://iconify.design
+Phoenix Component generator for the SVG of 100,000+ icons from 100+ icon sets from https://icon-sets.iconify.design

-Only creates a component on-the-fly at compilation time when a particular icon is first included in a view or component.
+Only generates a component on-the-fly when a particular icon is first included in a view or component.

 ## Installation